proxmox/proxmox-backup/docs/glossary.rst

       Is a tool that makes it easy to create intelligent and beautiful documentation.
-It was originally created for the Python documentation, and it has excellent facilities for the documentation of software projects in a range of languages.
+It was originally created for the documentation of the Python programming language.
+It has excellent facilities for the documentation of software projects in a range of languages.

    `reStructuredText`_